mozilla-l10n/documentation/tools/stores_l10n/add_new_product.md

 ```

 As for the templates, pay attention to differences between a product shipping on Play Store and one shipping on App Stores:
 * For Android products there should be length warnings on title, short description, and description.
+For iOS, a warning should be displayed on keywords.
 * There are no keywords in Android, short description is not available for iOS products.

 ## Tests